- Information for Hospitals

 In May 2013, the American Academy of Pediatrics released a policy statement “Planned Home Birth” with recommendations for the care of infants born at home.
 This new policy statement is based on the premise that all babies, regardless of the circumstances of their birth, deserve a high quality standard of care.
 Included in this policy statement is the specific recommendation that “Screening for congenital heart disease should be performed by using oxygen saturation testing as recommended by the AAP.”
 View the Entire Policy Statement If you are a midwife needing assistance with implementing CCHD Screening in your practice, or you need more information on where to send your clients for CCHD screening, please contact Carleigh Soule at (307) 777-6297 or email@example.com.
 Click here for a sample consent/waiver form for CCHD and bloodspot screening.

 Pulse Oximetry Screening for Critical Congenital Heart Disease (CCHD) – December 1, 2017

-  Screening for CCHD by Pulse Oximetry will become mandatory for all Wyoming Newborns on December 1, 2017.
-This means that every baby born in Wyoming must be screened for CCHD prior to discharge.
+Screening for CCHD by Pulse Oximetry became mandatory for all Wyoming Newborns on December 1, 2017.
+This means that every baby born in Wyoming will be screened for CCHD prior to discharge.
 Babies born out of hospital are also required to be screened.